atariq11700/JenkinsHash/README.md

 # Jenkins Hash

-## Simple Library for using the Jenkins Hash algorithm
+Implementation of the Jenkins Hash in some different languages.